belbert/VCVTB/CORE/README.md

 # Readme

-This folder contains a cumpiled custom version of EnergyPlus that is compatible with BCVTB.
+This folder contains a folder with a compiled custom version of EnergyPlus that is compatible with VCVTB.
-It also includes a folder containing the changes to the source code.
+It also includes a separate folder containing the changes to the EnergyPlus source code.